Kandie Frederick profile image

 2. Call Your Loan Servicer.
 Ask:

 “Can you confirm whether my loan is assumable and, if so, what the process and fees will be?”
+The phone number is on your monthly mortgage statement.

 Thinking of Selling?

-If you want to know whether your loan is assumable — and how it could help you sell for more — reach out today.
+If you want to know whether your loan is assumable and how it could help you sell for more, reach out today.
 I’ll help check your loan type and guide you through the process.

 Want to work with us?
 Here are some ways to get involved.